 "It's no secret that we persistently aim to reach an operating profit margin between 8 to 10 percent in our automobile segment.
 This is the goal for our long-term planning," a BMW spokesperson told Manager Magazine.

-BMW, which is the world's largest luxury carmaker by sales, has set successive sales records in recent years, with its factories running at full capacity.
+, has set successive sales records in recent years, with its factories running at full capacity.
 Manager Magazine wrote, however, that the company's operating profit margin goal was under threat unless it managed to keep costs down in future.

 uhe/jm (Reuters, dpa)